The Importance of Healthy Eating in Early Years

 Limit added sugar and salt

 Young children don’t need these added to their meals – their taste buds are developing and respond well to natural flavours.
+Check out the five healthy desserts that toddlers will love.

 You can find more parent-friendly ideas and inspiration over on the Nursery Kitchen website.